-Optimizing the reader journey for the unique behaviors of desktop and mobile audiences
+Optimizing the reader journey for desktop and mobile audiences

 We’ve seen that desktop and mobile readers differ in their content consumption behaviors.
 This also means that meeting your audience where they are most likely to discover your content is critical to creating a better reader journey.